alexdoub/GithubPRChecker/README.md

 This app lets you check the line-by-line code difference in a pull request.

-The project is designed with Dagger 2, RxJava, Rooom (DB) & MVP paradigms.
+The project is designed with Dagger 2, RxJava, Rooom Database & MVP paradigms.

 ## Current Work In Progress ##
 I just added Room DB so the next step is refactoring and cleaning up